supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 - label segment on a single video (same video at left and right video players)
 - label segment on two videos (pair)

-App assigns to segments identifiers, timestamps and video_id (for left and right videos) and saves it team files as a json file.
+App assigns to segments identifiers, attributes (tags), timestamps (for left and right videos) and saves it team files as a json file.

 # How to use

 0. Prepare all tags in current project Tags.
 You can create all type of tags: `none`, `any string`, `any number` and `one of string`.
-All created tags (except technical tag `status-segments-on-synced-videos`) can be used in the app to add segment attributes.
+All created tags can be used in the app to add segment attributes (except technical tag `status-segments-on-synced-videos`).
 1. Run application from the context menu of video dataset
 2. Open app
 3. **Step 1** shows the information about selected dataset with links to project / dataset.